 And Cardan is even more beautiful than the rest.
 I hate him more than all the others.
 I hate him so much that sometimes when I look at him, I can hardly breathe.

 Jude was seven years old when her parents were murdered and she and her two sisters were stolen away to live in the treacherous High Court of Faerie.
 Ten years later, Jude wants nothing more than to belong there, despite her mortality.
-But many of the fey despise humans.
-Especially Prince Cardan, the youngest and wickedest son of the High King.

 To win a place at the Court, she must defy him–and face the consequences.

 In doing so, she becomes embroiled in palace intrigues and deceptions, discovering her own capacity for bloodshed.
 But as civil war threatens to drown the Courts of Faerie in violence, Jude will need to risk her life in a dangerous alliance to save her sisters, and Faerie itself.

 The Cruel Prince Review

 Wow.
 I don’t read many young adult books anymore so whilst I expected The Cruel Prince to be good, if I’m honest, I didn’t expect it to be that great.
 I couldn’t have been more wrong about it.

 At first, you might think that this is the story of young faeries and mortals at school and the strange world they live in.
 However, it soon becomes a masterpiece of political court intrigue with lots of backstabbing and betrayal.